 So CRM is worth it — but it isn’t always easy to implement it across an entire company!
 That’s been one of my biggest challenges, and so one of the biggest ways I’ve grown working for Duthie.
 (Full disclosure: I myself had never worked with a CRM until Duthie had me head its implementation in 2019, so it’s been a great learning experience for me too!)

 One thing I’ve discovered is that it helps to have 1-1 sessions with each person, where we go over the system’s most helpful operations for their particular tasks.
 I ask what’s working and what’s not working, spend some time (physically or virtually, if everyone’s working from home) at each person’s desk to make sure they understand the basic functions, and build up from there.
 Since we’re in a small/medium sized company with around 25 CRM users, it’s feasible to make sure everyone’s getting that attention.

 I also want to report that some use breeds more use!
-Sugar CRM, the system we use, has already helped our sales and service departments increase efficiency by facilitating communication and transparency between departments.
+Sugar CRM software, the system we use, has already helped our sales and service departments increase efficiency by facilitating communication and transparency between departments.
 This prevents many communication problems before they even begin, which makes for happier customers and cuts down on office staff busywork.
 Since everyone involved experiences less stress and more productivity in the course of a day, they’re more motivated to keep using the system.

 In the end, CRM won’t solve all your problems — but if you have a team already passionate about customer service, it will help them to extend the reach of their individualized, personal touch.
 This focus on relationship-building with leads and clients, along with providing patient 1-1 training sessions, will help your company make the most of CRM.